-Sonia Gandhi tests positive for Covid-19, isolates herself
+Sonia Gandhi tests positive for Covid-19

 Meanwhile, Congress General Secretary KC Venugopal has also tested positive for Covid-19.

-The alleged money laundering case against the Gandhis is related to the newspaper National Herald, which is published by Associated Journals Limited and owned by Young Indian Private Limited.
+The case against the Gandhis is related to the newspaper National Herald, which is published by Associated Journals Limited and owned by Young Indian Private Limited.

 In April 2008, the newspaper suspended operations as it had incurred a debt of over Rs 90 crore.
 Bharatiya Janata Party MP Subramanian Swamy has accused the Gandhis of setting up the Young Indian Private Limited firm to buy the debt using the funds of the Congress.